 Who should buy income protection insurance?

-Virtually everyone who works for a living should have income protection insurance.
-If you or your family members could not survive without your income coming in, you should have this type of coverage.
-Having income protection insurance could mean the difference between not being able to make rent and house payments and having financial security even when you are ill.
+Virtually everyone who works for a living could benefit from income protection.
+Even if you (hopefully) never have to use it, having peace of mind is important for most people.
+If you or your family members could not survive without your income coming in, it might be worth investing in IP.
+Having income protection could mean the difference between not being able to make rent/mortgage payments or having financial security should you fall ill or become injured.

-Buying income protection insurance when you are young is advisable as you will pay less for coverage if you buy it earlier in your life.
-Most policies offer guaranteed renewal until you 65th birthday.
+Buying income protection when you are young is advisable as you will likely pay less for coverage when purchasing earlier in your life.
+Most policies offer guaranteed renewal until your 65th birthday.
 This means you can keep your income protection insurance in effect for the whole of your working life.
-While you hopefully will not ever need to make a claim, the policy will be there for you in case you need it.
+While you hopefully will not ever need to make a claim, the policy will be there just in case.

 Income protection insurance costs vary depending upon how much you are earning in your position and what your salary is.
 For most people, the cost of premiums is just a few dollars a day.

-To shop for income protection insurance, compare policies and costs from different providers.
+To shop for income protection, compare policies and costs from different providers.
 Be sure to focus not only on premiums, but also on what your waiting period is before coverage kicks in, how long you will receive coverage if you cannot work, and when you will receive payments from the insurer if you become sick or injured.
-Find the best policy to meet your needs and ensure you won’t be left in dire financial straits if you become sick or get hurt.
+Find the best policy to meet your needs and enjoy peace of mind that you’ll be financially ready should you become sick or get hurt.